Home // Cloud Infrastructure // Odoo Development // Odoo AP Automation // AI & Automation // Odoo + AI Agents Case Studies About Blog Free Assessment

 Business Central

-Essentials: ~$70/user/month.
+Essentials: $80/user/month, paid yearly.
 Covers finance, supply chain, project management, warehouse, and CRM.

-Premium: ~$100/user/month.
+Premium: $110/user/month, paid yearly.
 Adds manufacturing and service management on top of Essentials.

-There are also "Team Member" licenses at ~$8/user/month for limited access.
-In practice, most companies need 60-70% of their ERP users on Essentials or Premium, with the rest on Team Member.
+There are also "Team Member" licenses at $8/user/month for limited access.
+In practice, many companies need 60-70% of their ERP users on Essentials or Premium, with the rest on Team Member.

-A 75-user company with 50 full users and 25 Team Member users pays roughly $44,400/year in licensing before a single line of configuration.
+A 75-user company with 50 full users and 25 Team Member users pays roughly $50,400/year on Essentials, or $68,400/year if those full users need Premium for manufacturing or service management.

 Odoo Enterprise